hanabi/hanabi.github.io/misc/Hat_Guessing.md

 * When cluing, you give each other play an instruction.
 You have to give the instructions with the following priority
 * Instruction type priority:
-  * Give a play instruction, targeting a unclued card or a card that is not an obvious play or called card.
+  * Give a play instruction, targeting an unclued card or a card that is not an obvious play or called card.
-  * Give a discard or critical instruction, targeting a unclued card or a card that is not an obvious/called discard/critical.
+  * Give a discard or critical instruction, targeting an unclued card or a card that is not an obvious/called discard/critical.
   * Give a clue instruction
 * When there are multiple play instructions possible, this is the priority:
   * Unique cards, i.e. 5s, critical cards, and cards of which the player holds all copies.